 Tutorial: Azure Active Directory integration with Pacific Timesheet

-- You can enable your users to automatically get signed-on to Pacific Timesheet (Single Sign-On) with their Azure AD accounts
+- You can enable your users to be automatically signed-in to Pacific Timesheet (Single Sign-On) with their Azure AD accounts.

 To configure Azure AD integration with Pacific Timesheet, you need the following items:

 - An Azure AD subscription.
 If you don't have an Azure AD environment, you can get one-month trial here

 - Pacific Timesheet single sign-on enabled subscription

 In this tutorial, you configure and test Azure AD single sign-on in a test environment.

 - Pacific Timesheet supports IDP initiated SSO

 To configure the integration of Pacific Timesheet into Azure AD, you need to add Pacific Timesheet from the gallery to your list of managed SaaS apps.